BT Broadband review 2025: Is it any good?

 BT Full Fibre

-Although not yet widely available across the country, BT also offers its Full Fibre services, implementing Openreach's FTTP network, with speeds far in excess of previous fibre broadband technology.
-The rollout of these high-speed connections is ongoing, but they are currently available in and around major cities across the UK including Belfast, Birmingham, Bristol, Cardiff, Edinburgh, Liverpool Leeds and London.
-These locations now equate to around a quarter of UK households, and as mentioned above, that number is expected to reach 80% by December 2026.
+Although not available everywhere yet, BT also offers Full Fibre, implementing Openreach's FTTP network with speeds far in excess of previous Standard Fibre broadband technology.
+The rollout of these high-speed connections is ongoing, but they are currently available to 62% of homes at last count.

 • Full Fibre 500 has average download speeds of 500Mbps